rbrotherton/gobot/readme.md

 * `define` - Look up a word in the Oxford dictionary
 * `google` - Return Google search results for a query
 * `help` - display help with my commands
+* `holidays` - Find holidays celebrated on a given date.
+Default today.
 * `news` - get top world news or search keyword news articles.
 * `ping` - Classic ping.
 See if you & the bot can communicate.
 * `quickpoll` - Create a yes/no poll.